 From there, use the following steps:

-- From your Shopify admin, click Facebook sales channel > Overview.
+- From your Shopify admin, click Facebook under Sales channels in the left menu bar.

 - Click Set up to start in the Instagram Shopping section.